pulkitsharma07/proxybench/README.md

 | Proxy: [mitmproxy]             | HTTP Stress  | [32.880000]            |
 +--------------------------------+--------------+------------------------+
 </pre>
-Generated using:
-browsermob v2.1.4, mitmproxy v2.0.2
+* Generated using: browsermob v2.1.4, mitmproxy v2.0.2
-`Direct` stands for the baseline performance, i.e. without using any proxies.
+* `Direct` stands for the baseline performance, i.e. without using any proxies.

-# dependencies
+## Dependencies
 * Make sure you have `chromedriver` present in your PATH.

-## development
+## Development
 * Use `dep` to install dependencies
 * Add proxy information in `proxybench.json`
 * benchmarks are defined in `benchmarks/`